Ngāti Rangitihi is seeking redress from the Crown for breaches of guarantees set out in the Treaty of Waitangi.

 The representatives and the Crown negotiate the settlement.
 This involves key milestones along the way:

-• Signing an Agreement in Principle (AIP) – the framework for the settlement (IN PROCESS)
+• Signing an Agreement in Principle (AIP) – the framework for the settlement (COMPLETED)

 • Initialling a Deed of Settlement (iDOS) – the draft content of the settlement